prometheus/docs/content/blog/2024-09-24-prometheus_alerts_with_webex_integration.md

   **Generate Access Token:** After the bot is created, you’ll be provided with an access_token.
 Copy this token and save it securely.
 This
      will be used later to authenticate API requests.

-3. Invite the Bot to a Webex Channel
+**3. Invite the Bot to a Webex Channel**
   Now that you have a bot, you need to add it to a Webex space where it can post alerts.

   Steps:
-Create a Webex Space: In Webex Teams, create a space (channel) for your alerts.
+  1. Create a Webex Space: In Webex Teams, create a space (channel) for your alerts.

-Invite the Bot: Go to the "Add People" section of your space and invite your bot by using its bot username.
+  2. Invite the Bot: Go to the "Add People" section of your space and invite your bot by using its bot username.

-Once added, your bot will be able to receive and send messages within the space.
+  3. Once added, your bot will be able to receive and send messages within the space.

-4. Retrieving the room_id Using the Webex API
+**4. Retrieving the room_id Using the Webex API**
   To configure Prometheus to send alerts to Webex, you'll need the room_id of the space where you invited your bot.

   Steps to Retrieve room_id: